DaneC22/HouseSales-Dashboard/README.md

 - Develop data storytelling skills using Tableau
 - Identify trends and insights in real estate data
 - Practice dashboard design principles for clarity and usability

-## 🙋‍♀️ About Me

-Hi!
-I'm Dane Condes — aspiring Supply Chain Analyst.
-I'm currently learning more about Tableau, SQL, and supply chain analytics.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/cyria-dane-condes/).

 ---